considerable/gitops-demo/Flux/README.md

 ## Conclusion

-This setup demonstrates how to deploy a Kubernetes cluster on AWS using Terraform, configure it with Ansible, and manage deployments with Flux.
+This setup demonstrates how to deploy a Kubernetes cluster on AWS with one controller and one worker node using Terraform, configure it with Ansible, and manage deployments with Flux.